labus-weg/financial-market-analysis/README.md

 ## 🚀 Financial Market Anomaly Detection

-This project is an advanced market anomaly detection tool built to help investors, traders, and data scientists identify unusual behavior in financial markets.
-The tool uses machine learning algorithms to analyze historical market data, detect outliers, and provide actionable insights and investment strategies.
+This project is an intermediate market anomaly detection tool built to help investors, traders, and data scientists identify unusual behavior in financial markets.
+The tool uses basic/classical machine learning algorithms to analyze market data for any given dataset by detecting outliers, providing visualisation and AI support to gain insights.

 ---

 ## 🎯 Objective

-The goal of this project is to build a comprehensive anomaly detection system for financial market analysis that can:
+As introduced in the [Headstarter AI Accelerator Program](https://app.headstarter.co/), the goal of this project is to build a comprehensive anomaly detection system for financial market analysis that can:
 - Detect unusual market behaviors or "anomalies."
 - Visualize the detected anomalies on time series graphs.
 - Suggest investment strategies based on detected anomalies.